Hedge funds say au revoir to glitzy Monaco bash

 This year's GAIM conference attracted around 400 delegates, a far cry from pre-financial crisis times when more than 1,000 used to descend on the city state famed for its Formula One Grand Prix race and casinos.

-While the industry's assets under management have grown to about $3 trillion, it has recorded single-digit returns since 2012, data from hedge fund tracker HFR showed - less than an investor could have accrued by betting on the S&P 500 Index .SPX.
+While the industry's assets under management have grown to about $3 trillion, it has recorded single-digit returns since 2012, data from hedge fund tracker HFR showed - less than an investor could have accrued by betting on the S&P 500 Index.

 Fees have declined; they are now 1.54 percent of total asset value plus 17.73 percent of returns, on average, HFR data shows, compared with the "2+20" typical before the crisis.